Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 From Istanbul To Diyarbakir By Car

-Driving from Istanbul to Diyarbakir is another option.
-It covers around 1,300 kilometers (about 810 miles) and takes about 15 to 17 hours without stops.
+Driving from Istanbul to Diyarbakır is another option.
+It covers approximately 1,480 kilometers (about 920 miles) and typically takes 15 hours of driving time, excluding stops.
 The route primarily follows the O-4 and D200 highways.
 If you enjoy road trips and want to explore different parts of Turkey along the way, this could be a rewarding option.
 However, be prepared for a long drive and plan for overnight stops.

 From Urfa (Şanlıurfa) To Diyarbakir By Car

-The distance from Şanlıurfa to Diyarbakir is approximately 180 kilometers (112 miles), and it takes around 2.5 to 3 hours to drive.
+The distance from Şanlıurfa to Diyarbakır is approximately 181 kilometers (112 miles), and the drive takes about 2 to 2.5 hours.
 The route follows the D885 highway, offering a scenic drive through the southeastern Turkish countryside.

 By Train